veertuinc/anka-docs/licensing.md

 ---

 {{< hint info >}}
-Anka Licensing for Apple Silicon machines is determined based on number of host model and host count and not on CPU core count.
+Anka Licensing for Apple Silicon machines is determined based on host count and host model and not on CPU core count.
+We have a special migration path for licensing for our existing Intel users.
+Contact us for more details.
 {{< /hint >}}

 ---